top of page

 discovery of the Shou Lao

-It wasn’t until 1928 when it was positively identified as an image of the Taoist immortal Shou Lao, God of Longevity.
-It is thought early visiting Chinese sailors deliberately placed the symbol under the Banayan tree as a gesture of sacrificial offering.
+Buried beneath the roots of the tree was a small Asian statuette.
+It wasn't until 1928 that it was positively identified as an image of Shou Lao — the Taoist immortal and God of Longevity.
+Historians believe early Chinese sailors deliberately placed the statuette beneath the Banyan tree as a sacrificial offering, a gesture deeply rooted in Chinese spiritual tradition.

 History_ShauLaoStatue.jpg